JINHXu/irm-for-nli/README.md

 | ERM | 84.82 | 0.0 |
 | IRM | 79.24 | 79.2 |

-* altered MLP for data adaption
+* altered MLP to adapt to data: double the size of input embeddings and hidden size